Metro board advances proposal to refund fares for late trips

 “We want to show our customers that we’re accountable for delivering reliable service,” said Lynn Bowersox, assistant general manager for customer service.

-While commending the aim of the proposal, board members expressed a range of concerns at the a meeting of the Safety and Service Delivery committee, including the potential for fraud, the financial impact, and the differing mechanisms for providing refunds to rail and bus riders.
+While commending the aim of the proposal, board members expressed concerns at a meeting of the Safety and Service Delivery Committee, including the potential for fraud, the financial impact and the differing mechanisms for providing refunds to rail and bus riders.

-Board member Keturah D. Harley asked why bus riders would have to fill out an online form to receive their refunds, while rail riders would be reimbursed automatically.
-Bowersox said it was a technology quirk: rail riders tap in and tap out of the system, making it easy to identify the length of their trip and whether it was subject to delays.
-Bus riders only tap their cards upon boarding.
+Board member Keturah D. Harley asked why bus riders would have to fill out an online form to receive their refunds while rail riders would be reimbursed automatically.
+Bowersox said it was a matter of technology: Rail riders tap in and out of the system, making it easy to identify the length of their trips and whether they were subject to delays.
+Bus riders tap their SmarTrip cards only upon boarding.

 [Metro wants to refund fares for late trips.
 Here’s how that idea worked out in other cities]

-Board member Christian Dorsey criticized Metro for proposing an initiative that could cost the agency $2 million to $3.5 million without subjecting it to scrutiny from the board’s finance committee.
-Wiedefeld said the staff estimates were based on the agency’s data and argued the program costs could be covered by Metro’s existing budget.
+Board member Christian Dorsey criticized Metro for proposing an initiative that could cost the agency $2 million to $3.5 million without subjecting it to scrutiny from the board’s Finance Committee.
+Wiedefeld said that the staff estimates were based on the agency’s data and that the program costs could be covered by Metro’s existing budget.

 And board member Tom Bulger said he was worried about riders trying to game the system.

-“I’m concerned with fraud and abuse,” he said, asking how Metro will prevent customers from abusing the system to gain refunds — by, say, camping out in a station for an extra 15 minutes.
+“I’m concerned with fraud and abuse,” he said, asking how Metro would prevent customers from abusing the program to gain refunds — by, say, camping out in a station for an extra 15 minutes.

 Bowersox said Metro will seek to impose a monthly cap on how many refunds customers can receive.

-She said the agency’s MyTripTime program allows Metro to monitor customers’ path of travel.
+She said the agency’s MyTripTime program allows Metro to monitor customers’ paths of travel.

 “The data protects you from the false claims that might come in,” she said.

 If the program is approved at the board’s Jan.
-25 meeting, the program would launch Jan.
+25 meeting, it would launch Jan.
 26, staff said, and last through the calendar year.
-After that, the program would be evaluated for renewal.
+After that, it would be evaluated for renewal.

+Bowersox responded to concerns that Metro might risk safety to meet service goals by effectively imposing a financial penalty on poor performance.

+“Let me be absolutely clear,” she said.
+“It has been true since the day the general manager first said it that safety trumps service here at Metro.”